 However, GemStone Smalltalk lets you express the same instructions more compactly by sending the single message ifTrue: block1 ifFalse: block2 to an expression or object that has a Boolean value.
 Which of that message's arguments GemStone Smalltalk executes depends upon whether the receiver is true or false.
-In Example A.22, the receiver is true:
+In this example, the receiver is true: